MariaMsu/session_identification/README.md

   -t <time threshold for the tb policy in seconds>
 ```

+The handler function takes as input a dataframe with the following columns:
+`user_id` – a user’s anonymized identifier;
+`event_id` – identifier of an event that happened inside an IDE.
+Each event corresponds to action either of a user or an IDE itself.
+For the sake of simplicity we assume that an event is a user action if event_id in (‘a’, ‘b’, ‘c’);
+`timestamp` in "yyyy-MM-dd HH:mm:ss" format;
+`product_code` – shortened name of an IDE;

 ### User session definition
+There are different versions of what to consider a user session.
+This module provides implementation for 2 user session identification policies.

 **Policy 1: time bounded actions (tb).**
 A user session is a set of actions performed by a user or an IDE
 with a short time interval between these actions.
-In this case all the rows become a user session id.
+With this policy, all the rows get a user session id.

 **Policy 2: actions between start and close (sc).**
 A user session is a set of all events for a distinct user happened
 between the events 'ide.start' and 'ide.close'.
 If an ide was opened but was not yet closed, this set of action is also considered as a session.
-In this case some rows dos not belong to any user session.
+With this policy, some rows does not belong to any user session.